10th November 2025

 Hilton London Canary Wharf

-Historically, MFA has been associated with static, often cumbersome methodsโ€”think SMS codes, security questions, or app-based verification that added time and frustration during checkout.
-But as fraudsters have grown more sophisticated, and consumer patience for delays has decreased, the retail sector is shifting towards smarter, user-centric authentication methods.
+Historically, MFA has been associated with static, often cumbersome methods, such as SMS codes, security questions or app-based verification that added time and frustration during checkout.
+But as fraudsters have grown more sophisticated, and consumer patience for delays has decreased, the retail sector is shifting towards smarter, user-centric authentication methods that protect checkout without creating unnecessary barriers.

-A growing number of UK retailers are also integrating biometric authentication into their checkout flowsโ€”particularly facial or fingerprint recognition via mobile apps.
+A growing number of UK retailers are also integrating biometric authentication into their checkout flows, particularly facial or fingerprint recognition via mobile apps.
 These methods offer a fast and intuitive user experience, are harder for fraudsters to replicate, and are increasingly accepted by consumers accustomed to unlocking their smartphones with a glance or a touch.
+By reducing the effort required to verify identity, they also help minimise checkout abandonment.

 Push notification-based authentication is also gaining traction.
-Instead of entering a code manually, customers receive a prompt on their mobile device to approve the transaction with a single tapโ€”speeding up the process and reducing abandonment rates at checkout.
+Instead of entering a code manually, customers receive a prompt on their mobile device to approve the transaction with a single tap, speeding up the checkout process, reducing customer friction and helping to lower abandonment rates.

 In a world where a single click can make or break a sale, frictionless MFA is proving to be a competitive differentiator as well as a vital fraud defence.

-Are you searching for Multifactor Authentication solutions for your organisation?
+Are you searching for multifactor authentication solutions for your organisation?
 The Fraud Prevention Summit can help!